minecraft-saar/infrastructure/README.md

 ### Installing and starting mariadb

-1. Install `mariadb` Version 10.3.22 or higher `>sudo apt install mariadb-server mariadb-client` Run ` > sudo mysql `
+1. Install `mariadb` Version 10.3.22 or higher `> sudo apt install mariadb-server mariadb-client` Run ` > sudo mysql `
 2. If this doesn’t work, you may have to start the server manually with `> sudo /etc/init.d/mysql start`
-  * Then start the  mariadb client as root (` >sudo mysql` or ` > mysql -u root -p`)
+    * Then start the  mariadb client as root (` > sudo mysql` or ` > mysql -u root -p`)
     * If you are facing issues with sockets, access denied or incorrect auth plugin, see [here.](https://stackoverflow.com/questions/37879448/mysql-fails-on-mysql-error-1524-hy000-plugin-auth-socket-is-not-loaded)
+3. Create a new database schema, e.g. `CREATE SCHEMA MINECRAFT;`
-3. Create a user with ` > CREATE USER ‘minecraft’@’localhost’; `
+4. Create a user with ` > CREATE USER ‘minecraft’@’localhost’; `
-4. `> GRANT ALL PRIVILEGES  ON MINECRAFT.* TO 'minecraft'@'localhost';`
+5. `> GRANT ALL PRIVILEGES  ON MINECRAFT.* TO 'minecraft'@'localhost';`

 ### Setting up the database

 1. Make sure the database url and username in the file `broker-config.yaml` are set correctly (url: "jdbc:mariadb://localhost:3306/MINECRAFT", username: "minecraft")
-2. Starting the broker automatically create the database tables (and updates them when running a new version)
+2. Starting the broker automatically creates the database tables (and updates them when running a new version)
 3. Participate in Minecraft experiments to add data to the database

 ### Looking at the database in your browser